 - Ready to get started?
 Click here to get Pay Off Debt by Jackie Beck in the iTunes store or on Google Play

-Pay Off Debt can help you:
+The Pay Off Debt app can help you:

-It might even help you feel great too, because speaking as someone who’s paid off over $147,000, I can tell you that paying off debt feels awesome!
+Speaking as someone who’s paid off over $147,000, I can tell you that paying off debt feels awesome!
 And I’m not the only one who feels that way.
 As one user said: